Shi'ur Qomah: Provenance and interpretation

-Currently the text exists only in fragmentary form, and scholars have debated how to appropriately date it.
-Modern academic scholars of Jewish mysticism, such as Gershom Scholem are of the opinion that it is from “either the Tannaitic or the early Amoraic period.”
+Currently the text exists only in fragmentary form, and scholars have debated how to date it appropriately.
+Modern academic scholars of Jewish mysticism such as Gershom Scholem think that it is from “either the Tannaitic or the early Amoraic period.”
 However, in the 12th century, the rationalist Jewish philosopher Maimonides declared the text to be a Byzantine forgery.
 Maimonides also believed that the text was so heretical and contrary to proper Jewish belief that it should be burned.